emilhaegglund/TADA/README.md

 `version:` Select which version of GTDB to use, `207` and `214` are supported (Default: `214`).

 __Example__
-In the example belwo SDBW will first remove all taxa with an estimated completeness under 90% and an estimated contamination over 5%.
+In the example belwo TADA will first remove all taxa with an estimated completeness under 90% and an estimated contamination over 5%.
 It will then continue to prune the bacterial phylogeny untill 1000 taxa remains.
 For the archaeal phylogeny it will prune the phylogeny until 200 taxa remains.

 ```
 prune_gtdb: